argoproj/argo-rollouts/docs/features/canary.md

 Defaults to an empty string

+### stableService
+`stableService` the name of a Service which selects pods with stable version and don't select any pods with canary version.
+This allows users to only hit the stable ReplicaSet.

+Defaults to an empty string

 ### maxSurge
 `maxSurge` defines the maximum number of replicas the rollout can create to move to the correct ratio set by the last setWeight.
 Max Surge can either be an integer or percentage as a string (i.e. "20%")